-Releases to the LORP from the Intake facility began on December 6, 2006.
-An average flow of over 40 cfs is now maintained throughout the entire 62-mile stretch of the Lower Owens River, south of the intake structure.
-When needed, the releases at the LAA Intake are augmented through additional releases at the Independence, Blackrock, Georges, Locust, and Alabama spill gates to maintain a continuous flow of at least 40 cfs in the river channel.
+Releases to the LORP from the LAA Intake facility began on December 6, 2006.
+An average flow of over 40 cfs is now maintained throughout the entire 62 mile stretch of the Lower Owens River, south of the Intake structure.
+When needed, the releases at the Intake are augmented through additional releases at the Independence, Blackrock, Georges, Locust, and Alabama Spill Gates to maintain a continuous flow of at least 40 cfs in the river channel.
 Table 7 shows estimated water use by the Lower Owens River on a monthly basis.
-Water use by the project during 2010-11 was approximately 16,900 acre-feet.
-Total LORP uses include the Lower Owens River, Owens Delta, Blackrock Waterfowl Management Area, and project-associated losses.
+Water use by the project during 2011-12 was 19,556 acrefeet.
+Total LORP uses include the Lower Owens River, Owens Delta, Blackrock Waterfowl Management Area, and project associated losses